Netflix Streaming: Top 5 Must Watch Horror Movies

 - The Omen

 Netflix is the perfect venue to go back and digitally stream a truly unnerving horror classic.
-Just imagine a world where people can go back in time and kill a person that would eventually grow up to become on of the most evil people in the world.
+Just imagine a world where people can go back in time and kill a person that would eventually grow up to become one of the most evil people in the world.
 Well, this is not a time travel movie, but this is the goal of people who know what a young boy is before he becomes the true evil.
 He is the son of Satan.

 @12nighthorror #PICTIONSCARY PICTURE REVEALED… #TheOmen! pic.twitter.com/yITml6JLeo